-Which is why I was and am so grateful for the following information about testing capacitors, from an anonymous visitor, who took it upon him/herself to provide this information for me to share with you.
+I am, along with many others, grateful for the following information about testing capacitors, from an anonymous visitor, who took it upon him/herself to provide this information for me to share with you.
 Need to test your air compressor capacitors?
 Here's how!

 The information about testing capacitors is copied here exactly as received.
 He/she and I both hope you find it useful and helps you resolve one of the many reasons why, from time to time, your air compressor will not start.